 Do You Have to Report the DWI Conviction to the Board of Nursing?

 Yes.
-If you failed to retain a DWI lawyer could help you either have your case dismissed or acquitted, then you probably either pleaded guilty or settled for a plea deal.
+If you failed to retain a DWI specialist lawyer could help you either have your case dismissed or acquitted, then you probably either pleaded guilty or settled for a plea deal.
 In Texas, you are required to self-report a DWI or related conviction to the Nursing Board.
 You do not have to report the DWI charge until after you have been convicted.
+There are other reporting requirements when you come up for renewal.
+It is in your best interest to have a DWI specialist represent you in both your criminal case and also assist you with the Texas Board of Nursing.
+Doug Murphy has extensive experience with both.

 Nursing licenses are generally up for renewal every two years in Texas, thus, time is of the essence to report the DWI conviction.
 If at renewal, the conviction is uncovered, you can face harsher penalties via disciplinary action.
 On the other hand, if you properly and duly disclose the DWI conviction, you have a better opportunity to explain your situation and argue that the DWI is a one-time, isolated matter and does not impact your life, fitness or character in any way.
 It is advised that you obtain experienced legal counsel on how best to disclose the DWI conviction and how to proceed thereafter.
 Your performance, actions, among other factors, will be monitored and interpreted either in your favor or against it.
 Once a DWI conviction is reported or discovered, an investigation will follow, and you have a right to an attorney during a BON investigation.